 I love the holidays, all the rituals and customs – the way it touches a place inside of us and makes us sparkle.
 It’s how I felt before my husband died more than twenty years ago, and it’s how I feel now.

-However, when Jim died, in late October, right before the holidays, I felt as if I would never be able to get through the holiday season that began a month later with Thanksgiving, continuing on to Christmas and the celebration of a New Year.
+However, when my first husband died, in late October, right before the holidays, I felt as if I would never be able to get through the holiday season that began a month later with Thanksgiving, continuing on to Christmas and the celebration of a New Year.
 Eventually I was able to feel the joy and sparkle again, but it took time.
 What helped me during the holidays the first few years was to create rituals that honored our continuing bond of love.

 This has been such a difficult year.